NixOS/rfcs/rfcs/0059-secrets-for-services.md

 features throughout the nixpkgs modules.

 The approach outlined in this document aims to solve only a part of the secrets management problem, namely: How to make secrets that are already accessible on the system (be it through a secrets folder only readable by root, or a system like vault or nixops) available to non-interactive services in a safe way.

 It assumes that shipping secrets is already solved sufficiently by krops, nixops, git-crypt, simple rsync etc, and if not, that this can be addressed as a separate concern without needing to change the approach proposed here.
 Further, it is outside of the scope of this proposal to ensure other properties of the secret store, such as encryption at rest.

 The main idea here is to allow for flexibility in the way secrets are delivered to the system, while at the same time providing a consistent and unobtrusive mechanism that can be applied widely across service modules without requiring large code-changes while allowing for a gradual transition of nixos services.

 # Detailed design
 [design]: #detailed-design

-To summarize, necessary preconditions:
+## Necessary preconditions:

 * Delivery of secrets to target systems is a solved problem
 * It's sufficiently secure to store the secrets or access tokens in a location